tmtron/PkgInfoFileIssue/README.md

 # PkgInfoFileIssue

 The project produces an assertion error in javac (see details below) when you start the gradle build (`gradlew.bat build`).

-The problem occurs when you have 2 `package-info.java` files for the same package (e.g. one in `main` and one in `debug`) AND you use an annotation processor.
+The problem occurs when
+* you have 2 `package-info.java` files for the same package (e.g. one in `main` and one in `debug`)
+* and you use any annotation in the `package-info.java` files
+* you use an annotation processor (e.g. https://immutables.github.io/)

+Stacktrace:

 ```
 :app:compileDebugJavaWithJavac